thalescpl-io/CipherTrust-KMIP-Key-Xfer/README.md

  - For Windows, the concatination command is:  **copy /b T_CA\*.pem TrustedCAs.pem**
  - For Linux, the concatination command is: **cp T_CA\*.pem TrustedCAs.pem**

+b) The distination user (DSTUSR) musts be a member of the KEY USERS administrative group.
+c) The source user (SRCUSR) must be the OWNER of the KMIP keys that are to be exported
+d) The keys that are to be exported via the KMIP interface from the source host (SRCHOST) must be EXPORTABLE (check flag)